andriesfilmer/gtd/cheatsheets/git.md

     git checkout thefiletoreset.txt

-To reset last commit.
-This leaves your working tree (the state of your files on disk) unchanged and you'll need to add them again before committing.
+To reset to last commit state.
+Run multiple times to go back further back in time.

     git reset HEAD~

+Run `git reflog` to jump back and forwards in time, for example:

+    get reset dfd69a56

 Delete all files in the working copy (but not the .git/ folder!) which leaves it with only committed files.

     git reset --hard

 Remove untracked files, including directories (-d) and files ignored by git (-x).
 Replace the -f argument with -n to perform a dry-run and it will tell you what will be removed.

-    git clean -d -x -f
+    git clean -d -x -n     # dry-run git clean -d -x -f

 More tips: <https://stackoverflow.com/questions/927358/how-do-i-undo-the-last-commits-in-git>

+## Git revert vs. reset

+When you git revert a commit, only the changes associated with that commit are undone.

 ## Ignoring files